Learning Outcomes

 A federal statute requires the president to spend appropriated funds on a specific program.
 The president believes the program is wasteful and refuses to spend the money.
 Is this refusal constitutional?

-Answer: No. The president must execute the laws as enacted by Congress.
-If a statute requires expenditure, the president cannot withhold (impound) the funds.
-The “take care” clause obligates the president to enforce the law as written.
+No. The president must execute the laws as enacted by Congress.
+If a statute clearly requires expenditure, the president cannot withhold (impound) the funds.
+The Take Care Clause obligates the president to enforce the law as written, and there is no general impoundment power.

 Worked Example 1.2